- 110 hp Power

 Born on April 23, 1943 in Eynsfords (Kent), UK, Paul Smart raced with many bikes but it was his legendary victory at the Imola 200 Miles in 1972 that assured his eternal fame with Ducati lovers.
 Ducati showed its stuff in front of 11 powerful competitors, including: MV Agusta, Honda, Triumph, Norton, BSA, and Moto Guzzi, and other famous riders like Phil Read, Walter Villa, and everybody’s favourite, Giacomo Agostini.

 In the 1970s, the Borgo Panigale brand was concentrated on developing their production models and investment in racing was very limited.
 Smart’s victory was quite unexpected; as talented as he was, no one thought he had a chance against Agostini on his MV Agusta.
 The bike Smart rode was a touring bike, a Gran Tourismo 750 and the first Ducati to have a desmodromic engine.
-The Ducati GT 750 had the frame, suspension, engine and breaks of a production model touring bike, while Agostini’s MV Agusta was a 500cc built specifically for racing.
+The Ducati GT 750 had the frame, suspension, engine and brakes of a production model touring bike, while Agostini’s MV Agusta was a 500cc built specifically for racing.

 With a small but very professional team to support him, Smart started the Imola 200 Miles with his bike tweaked to perfection.
 On the fourth lap, the English pilot caught up with Agostini and his MV Agusta.